 Kazakhstan is the only Central Asian country which has the Assistance Program on Reconstruction of Afghanistan.
 In 2007-2008 Governmental Action Plan on Assistance to Afghanistan has been successfully accomplished.
 Total financial funding in sum of $ 3 mln. has been provided to restore agricultural seed supply of Afghanistan ($0.5 mln.), to build a school in Samangan province ($0.28 mln.), a hospital in Bamiyan province ($0.57 mln.) and a road ($ 1.65 mln.).

-Under the next Governmental Action Plan on Assistance to Afghanistan for 2009-2011 Kazakhstan allocates $5 million for projects related to water supply, infrastructure development and delivery of grains and other commodities.
-Besides, Kazakhstan is ready to provide an enhanced education program to Afghanis in a variety of fields.
+Under the next Governmental Action Plan on Assistance to Afghanistan for 2009-2011 Kazakhstan allocated $5 million for projects related to water supply, infrastructure development and delivery of grains and other commodities.

-The Action Plan allocates considerable resources for providing humanitarian aid to Afghanistan.
-The aid will include the delivery of commodities and materials as well as construction of four bridges crossing the river running through the town of Aibak and strengthening the river banks.
-According to the Action Plan, Afghan government will receive two aircrafts from their Kazakh counterparts: a MI-171 (to use for humanitarian cargo and rescue operations) and an IL-76 (for transporting humanitarian aid cargo from the United Arab Emirates to Afghanistan within the UN World Food Program).
+The Action Plan allocated considerable resources for providing humanitarian aid to Afghanistan.
+The aid included the delivery of commodities and materials as well as construction of four bridges crossing the river through the town of Aibak and strengthening the river banks.

 Kazakhstan also stands for more regional involvement to the solution of Afghan problem and, in this regard, fully supported the US strategy on Afghanistan which contained comprehensive vision on how to operate in «AfPak» zone.